 Significant Relationship Changes

 Much like how interests change (or seem to disappear completely) when teens are struggling with mental health disorders, relationships often suffer the same fate.
 Take note of who your adolescent is spending time with and if that changes.
 They may begin to cut off long-term friendships and isolate themselves.
-You may also notice a complete shift in the type of person your son associates with.
+You may also notice a complete shift in the type of person your teen associates with.
 Teens will naturally choose relationships that support their behavior or attitude.
 For example, someone who is engaging in drug use will find like-minded individuals to use with.
 A persistent negative attitude or anger may drive friends away or create new, unhealthy relationships.
 These are all potential indicators of mental illnesses.

 Addressing Concerning Behaviors